 Constance expects a lifetime’s bondage to a dangerous witch, freeing her cousin to inherit Blackvale’s throne.
 The witch has other ideas…

-(This story is also available in the Bones of Green and Hearts of Gold fiction collection.)
+(This story is also available in the Witches of Fruit and Forest and Bones of Green and Hearts of Gold fiction collections.)

 Contains: A multisexual allo-aro princess who, in the name of duty, wants the witch to lock her away in a tower; and a trixensexual allo-aro witch who sees hope and possibility in the princess seeking hir protection.

 Length: 7, 087 words / 30 PDF pages.